Homomorphisms between braid groups: Introduction

 \p{Prior results} An early precursor to Theorem~\ref{thm:main} is a theorem of Artin from 1947, which states that any homomorphism from $\B_n$ to the symmetric group $S_n$ with transitive image is either cyclic or is conjugate to the standard projection \cite{artinbp}.
 In 1996, Lin \cite[Theorem~F]{linbp} classified all homomorphisms $\B_n \to S_{2n}$ with transitive image (they all arise from our standard homomorphisms $\B_n \to \B_{2n}$).
 Using the classification of homomorphisms $\B_n \to S_{k}$ with $k < n$, he further proved \cite[Theorem A]{linbp} that every homomorphism $\B_n\to \B_k$ has cyclic image provided $k<n$.

 Dyer--Grossman \cite[Theorem 19]{dg} proved in 1981 that $\Aut(\B_n) \cong \B_n/Z(B_n) \rtimes \Z/2$, answering a question of Artin (Pietrowski and Solitar \cite{ps} previously proved this for $n \leq 4$ and conjectured the more general statement).
-Bell and the third author proved in 2006 that every injective homomorphism $\B_n \to \B_{n+1}$ is a transvection of a conjugate of the standard inclusion \cite[Main Theorem 2]{bellmargalit}.
+Bell and the third author proved in 2006 that every injective homomorphism $\B_n \to \B_{n+1}$ is equivalent to the standard inclusion \cite[Main Theorem 2]{bellmargalit}.
 Castel improved on this result by showing that every homomorphism $\B_n \to \B_{n+1}$ with non-cyclic image is of the same form \cite[Theorem 4(iii)]{castel}.

-There are many other works describing various types of maps between various types of braid groups; see, for instance, the work of An \cite{an}, Bardakov \cite{bardakov}, Bell and the third author \cite{bm2}, Childers \cite{childers}, Cohen \cite{cohen}, Irmak--Ivanov--McCarthy \cite{iim}, Leininger and the third author \cite{lm}, McLeay \cite{mcleay}, Orevkov \cite{orevkov}, Zhang \cite{zhang} and the first author \cite{chen}.
+There are many other works describing various types of maps between various types of braid groups; see, for instance, the work of An \cite{an}, Bardakov \cite{bardakov}, Bell and the third author \cite{bm2}, Childers \cite{childers}, Cohen \cite{cohen}, Irmak--Ivanov--McCarthy \cite{iim}, Leininger and the third author \cite{lm}, McLeay \cite{mcleay}, Orevkov \cite{orevkov}, Zhang \cite{zhang}, and the first author \cite{chen}.

 \p{Idea of the proof} The overarching strategy for the proof of Theorem~\ref{thm:main} is to classify homomorphisms $\B_n \to \B_m$ inductively.
 The base case $m=n$ is due to Castel (as mentioned above, this is \cite[Theorem 4(iii)]{castel}).
 We give a new, relatively short proof of Castel's theorem.
 Also, we improve the hypothesis of Castel's theorem from $n \geq 6$ to $n \geq 5$.
 As in the statement of Theorem~\ref{thm:main}, this bound is sharp because of the surjective homomorphism $\B_4 \to \B_3$.